"Wait, what's the name of your restaurant? Never heard of it."

 Market So, Number One

 Using these marketing tools and tactics will make your business more well-known and profitable.
 You can invest as much as you like or aim for cheaper, effective methods.
+You might even just bolster sales through pricier happy hour drinks.
 There are many ways to market your business, so try some and figure out what's best for you.